Oogie Boogie Bash – Tips for Attending Disneyland’s Popular Party

 Characters in Costume

 At this time of year, you might not recognize your favorite characters as they’re decked out in their Halloween costumes.
+We’re told the costumes are new this year featuring harlequin motifs.
 You’ll find them at both Disneyland and Disney California Adventure.

 Disney characters in costume at Disneyland